Exhibition dates: May 25 – September 19, 2004

 Exhibition location: Galleries for Drawings, Prints and Photographs, Second Floor

 Press preview: Monday, May 24, 10 a.m. – noon

-One of the most ambitious undertakings in the history of photography, the project occupied Sander for some 40 years, from 1911 to 1952, during which he took portraits of thousands of German citizens and then categorized them by social type and occupation — from peasant farmers to circus performers to prosperous businessmen.
+One of the most ambitious undertakings in the history of photography, the project occupied Sander for some 40 years, from the early 1920s until his death, during which he took portraits of hundreds of German citizens and then categorized them by social type and occupation — from farm laborers to circus performers to prosperous businessmen and aristocrats.
 Remarkable for their unflinching realism and deft analysis of character and lifestyle, Sander's individual images stand out as high points of photographic portraiture and collectively propose the idea of the archive as art.

-Although the Nazis confiscated the first publication of Sander's work, and some 30,000 of his negatives were later destroyed by fire, approximately 600 portraits survive, as well as Sander's notes and plans for the project.
-These have provided the basis for the recent reconstruction of the work in book and exhibition form undertaken by the August Sander Archiv in Cologne.
+Although the Nazis confiscated the first publication of Sander's work, and the majority of his negatives were later destroyed by fire, approximately 1,800 portrait negatives for People of the Twentieth Century survived, as well as Sander's notes and plans.
+Together with the existing vintage prints, they have provided the basis for the current reconstruction of Sander's ambitious project in book and exhibition form.

 Philippe de Montebello, Director of The Metropolitan Museum of Art, commented: "Endowed with extraordinary observational powers and heroic determination, August Sander has left us with a compelling collective portrait of the German people during one of the most turbulent periods in their history.
 These powerful images, with their combination of unflattering objectivity and sympathy for the human condition, exerted a profound influence on later generations of photographers, among them the Americans Walker Evans and Diane Arbus."